 Author = {Gregory Druck and Gideon Mann and Andrew McCallum},

-Booktitle = {Proceedings of Joint conference of the 47th Annual Meeting of the Association for Computational Linguistics and the 4th International Joint Conference on Natural Language
+Booktitle = {Proceedings of Joint conference of the 47th Annual Meeting of the Association for Computational Linguistics and the 4th International Joint Conference on Natural Language Processing of the Asian Federation of Natural Language Processing (ACL-IJCNLP 09)},

 Title = {Semi-supervised Learning of Dependency Parsers using Generalized Expectation Criteria },